SFMTA Transit and Traffic Advisory for Thursday, June 27 through Wednesday, July 3, 2024

 The L Taraval Improvement Project is a multi-agency collaboration to improve safety, accessibility, and transit reliability, and to rehabilitate aging rails, utility lines and roadway pavement along the L Taraval line between Sunset Boulevard and 15th Avenue and on Ulloa Street near West Portal.

-Construction work performed and at locations:
+Construction work is being performed at the following locations:

 Taraval Street